matthanes/familyrecipes/README.md

     Navigate your terminal to the repo's folder and run these commands:

     ```shell
-    npm install && npm run develop
+    bun install && bun dev
     ```

 5.  **Open the source code and start editing!**

-    Your site is now running at `http://localhost:8000`!
+    Your site is now running at `http://localhost:3000`!

-    _Note: You'll also see a second link: _`http://localhost:8000/___graphql`_.
-This is a tool you can use to experiment with querying your data.
-Learn more about using this tool in the [Gatsby Tutorial](https://www.gatsbyjs.com/docs/tutorial/part-4/#use-graphiql-to-explore-the-data-layer-and-write-graphql-queries)._

 6.  **Below is a sample of the deploy script I'm using in Github actions**